felipefr/ddfenics/README.md

 Obs: We included in the "external" folder a lite version of fetricks (https://github.com/felipefr/fetricks), that implements some auxiliary routines for computational mechanics using fenics.
 However, you can decide to use your own functions for this job.

-## Installation
-We recommend the use of miniconda (https://docs.conda.io/en/latest/miniconda.html) or your preferred Anaconda-like variants.
+Obs: We recommend the use of miniconda (https://docs.conda.io/en/latest/miniconda.html) or your preferred Anaconda-like variants.

 Obs: For Windows users, unfortunately Fenics is not available in the Anaconda repositories for Windows.
 As alternative, we recommend: i) to use the the Linux (Ubuntu) subsystem (https://learn.microsoft.com/en-us/windows/wsl/install) and use the instructions as below; ii) set some virtual machine (e.g. Virtual Box) or iii) use the Docker version of Fenics (not tested!) (https://fenicsproject.org/download/archive/).

-# Steps:
+### Steps:
 - Download the install.sh script
 - Change the initial paths accordingly to your system/preferences
 - run: sh install.sh 1